 Jacqueline Bouvier Kennedy DVD (1981)

 The life of former first lady Jacqueline Bouvier Kennedy (Jaclyn Smith) is examined in this biopic.
 From her life as an affluent debutante to her time working as a photojournalist for The Washington Times-Herald to her marriage to politician John F. Kennedy (James Franciscus), Jackie's life becomes a focus for many during those years.
 But pain and hardship also define her time in the spotlight when Kennedy is assassinated and she becomes the face of a grieving nation.
+Delivered sealed in case with artwork as shown on our website.

 Starring: Jaclyn Smith, James Franciscus